Fastest Ways to Earn College Credit

 There are 38 AP tests to choose from, including exams covering art history, biology, calculus, chemistry, English language and composition, music theory, and psychology.
 Passing exam scores range from 3-5, depending on the college.

 High school AP coordinators help students register for the exams through the College Board.
 You can prepare for your AP tests with help from tutors, AP teachers, and the AP Classroom, which features study resources such as videos and progress checks.

 2. Accelerated College Classes

-Ideal for: Working students or students with family obligations; however, any college student might benefit from accelerated courses.
+Ideal for: Working students or students with family obligations, but any college student might benefit from accelerated courses

 3. CLEP Exams

-CLEP exams reward students with college credit by assessing their knowledge of select subjects.
-The College Board offers 34 exams on topics such as American government, business law, chemistry, psychology, sociology, and Spanish.
-This credit-by-examination program allows students to get three or more credits at more than 2,900 schools across the country.
-Military personnel can take CLEP exams at no cost and access free prep books.
+CLEP exams test how much you know about subjects covered in introductory college-level courses.
+The College Board offers 34 exams on topics like American government, business law, chemistry, psychology, sociology, and Spanish.
+The program allows you to earn college credits at more than 2,900 schools across the country.

 4. DSST Exams